Beat2er/homeassistant-trmnl-battery/README.md

 ## Configuration

-1. Go to Settings -> Devices & Services
+1. Go to Settings -> Devices & Services.
-2. Click "+ Add Integration"
+2. Click "+ Add Integration".
-3. Search for "TRMNL"
+3. Search for "TRMNL".
-4. Enter your API key (you can find this in your TRMNL account).
+4. Enter your **API Key**.
+This is mandatory and used for fetching general device information (battery, RSSI).
+It typically uses `Authorization: Bearer YOUR_API_KEY` authentication.
-5. Optionally, you can configure the **API Base URL** if you are using a self-hosted or alternative TRMNL service (e.g., `https://your.trmnl.server.com`).
+5. Optionally, configure the **API Base URL** if you are using a self-hosted or alternative TRMNL service (e.g., `https://your.trmnl.server.com`).
 The default is `https://usetrmnl.com`.
-The integration will automatically append paths like `/api/devices` and `/api/current_screen` to this base URL.
+The integration appends paths like `/api/devices` and `/api/current_screen` to this base URL.
+6. Optionally, provide a **Device Access Token**.
+This token is specifically used to fetch the `current_screen` information from the `/api/current_screen` endpoint (which typically uses `access-token: YOUR_DEVICE_ACCESS_TOKEN` authentication) and is required for the "Last Seen" sensor.
+If this token is not provided, the "Last Seen" sensor will not be created.
-6. Optionally, you can configure the **Polling Interval** in seconds.
+7. Optionally, configure the **Polling Interval** in seconds.
 This determines how frequently Home Assistant checks for updates from the TRMNL API.
 The default is 300 seconds (5 minutes), and the minimum allowed is 60 seconds (1 minute).

 These settings can also be changed later by going to the integration's options (Settings -> Devices & Services -> TRMNL -> Configure).